Do All Mammals Start as Female? Do All Humans Start as Female?

 Modern science thinks of the gonads being like a blank slate to start.
 The gonads then develop into testes and ovaries depending on genetic factors including, but not limited to, the presence of a Y chromosome.

 The process is ongoing starting at around 6 weeks, and a complex cascade of genetic products in proper dosages and at precise times is required to for male/female structures like the traditional testes or ovaries to form.

 The testes or ovaries, or a mix of both in some cases, help determine other the sex organs.
 Sex organs develop after the body releases hormones which may or may not be absorbed in a particular way if they occur at any given time, and in any doses, and interact in a specific way with a host of genetic factors.
 There is a lot of room for variation, making simple claims elusive.

 Thus, saying all mammals start as female based on a lack of gonadal development and the expression of the X gene only isn’t correct in technical terms, but it is essentially correct in layman’s terms for to illustrate the general point in casual conversation (that is, for the first few weeks of gestation only the X gene expresses).

 FACT: All humans start as a fertilized egg containing their genetic code.
 As the egg develops, gonads start developing as a common primordium (an organ in the earliest stage of development), in the form of gonadal ridges, and only later are differentiated to male or female sex organs.
 Thus all mammals are born with undeveloped gonads and is thus neither male or female physiologically, despite their genetic code.
 Then for the first few weeks only the X gene expresses, so in that way mammals are essentially female.
 Then, a complex cascade of factors occur and the result is sexual differentiation.
 Learn more about the Development of Gonads and the Stages of Growth: Month by Month.

-We were all female.
+We were all female (the title of the video; not a statement we are making).
 This is the quick, fun video.
 Also, see technical video below.

 Testosterone and the Y Chromosome